Swanscombe Palaeolithic site

-Swanscombe Skull Site or Swanscombe Heritage Park is a 3.9 ha geological Site of Special Scientific Interest in Swanscombe in north-west Kent, England.
+Swanscombe Skull Site or Swanscombe Heritage Park is a 3.9 ha geological Site of Special Scientific Interest in Swanscombe, north-west Kent, England.
 It contains two Geological Conservation Review sites and a National Nature Reserve.
-The park lies in a former gravel quarry, Barnfield Pit.
+The park lies in a former gravel quarry, Barnfield Pit, which is the most important site in the Swanscombe complex, alongside several other nearby pits.

 The area was already known for the finds of numerous Palaeolithic-era handaxes—mostly Acheulean and Clactonian artifacts, some as much as 400,000 years old—when in 1935/1936 work at Barnfield Pit uncovered two fossilised skull fragments.
 These fragments came to be known as the remains of Swanscombe Man but were later found to have belonged to a young woman.
-The Swanscombe skull has been identified as early Neanderthal or pre-Neanderthal, dating to the Hoxnian Interglacial around 400,000 years ago.
+The Swanscombe skull has been identified as early Neanderthal or pre-Neanderthal, (sometimes as Homo cf. heidelbergensis) dating to the Hoxnian Interglacial around 400,000 years ago.

+Animals found at the site include the straight-tusked elephant (Palaeoloxodon antiquus), Irish elk (Megaloceros giganteus), fallow deer, red deer (Cervus elaphus), aurochs (Bos primigenius), Merck's rhinoceros (Stephanorhinus kirchbergensis), and the narrow-nosed rhinoceros (Stephanorhinus hemitoechus), Barbary macaque (Macaca sylvanus), wild boar (Sus scrofa), Eurasian beaver (Castor fiber), as well as the European rabbit (Oryctolagus cuniculus).
+A small number (6, representing 1.3% of the total) of the bones found at Swanscombe show evidence of butchery by hominins.
+The environment at the time of deposition has been suggested to be a temperate forest of oak, alder and hazel, with some grassy areas.